 Boston, Massachusetts is one of America’s centers for education, business, and tourism.
-Whichever brings you to Beantown, you’ll find tons of things to do in Boston on an extended stay.
-Check out highlights in our guide to the city’s attractions, nightlife, restaurants and sports.
+Whichever brings you to Beantown, you’ll find tons of things to do in Boston for an extended stay.
+Check out highlights in our guide to the city’s attractions, nightlife, restaurants, and sports.

 Follow in the Footsteps of History

 The Freedom Trail/Boston National Historical Park

 Join the other tourists following the red line on the sidewalk for 2.5 miles.
 The Freedom Trail will lead you past 16 historic sites of the American Revolution.
 Be your own guide or book a 90-minute guided tour.
 The trail starts at the visitor center in Boston Common (America’s oldest public park) and ends at the Bunker Hill Monument.
 Points along the trail downtown include the Old State House and Faneuil Hall.
 The Boston National Historical Park operates a visitor center in Faneuil Hall.
 In the North End, highlights are the Paul Revere House and Old North Church.
 Faneuil Hall, 1 Faneuil Hall Square.
 Boston Common Visitor Center, 139 Tremont St.

 The Boston Tea Party Ships & Museum

 Discover the truth behind one of America’s most historic acts of rebellion at the Boston Tea Party Ships & Museum.
 You’ll see full-sized replicas of the flotillas involved in the defiance, and you can join re-enactments of one of the country’s most important nights.
 Note that the actual site of the tea party, probably Griffin’s Wharf, is now a street intersection.
 Landfill projects have altered Boston’s landscape greatly.
 Tea Party Museum, 306 Congress St.